New York City free clothing closets and thrift stores.

 Call (718) 292-9090

 A number of social services, clothing, and other aid is offered to clients who have a referral.
 Winter coats for children, meals, food boxes, and shoes/boots are just some of the services that are offered.
+A free back to school supply event is also help each year.
 The charity will also have limited amounts of financial assistance for rental or utility bill needs.

 St. John’s Lutheran Church is located at 1343 Fulton Ave. between 169 and 170 St.